 – If people at your office gather to eat their snacks, join the group if you have time.
 Bring coffee or tea if you’d like, or an apple.
 If you can, bring snacks that you prefer occasionally (or even snacks that you think they might enjoy).

 – Don’t ever feel obligated to eat something or take something because people are bringing it to the office.
 I think honesty is always better than a little white lie (and enough “little white lies” will ultimately affect your perceived professionalism and trustworthiness), but I can also see how there may be a singular instance where a little white lie is preferable to a firm “no.” For example: “I had the biggest lunch!” or “I think I’m allergic to _[insert ingredient here]_ ” or “I have to fast for the next few hours for ___.”

 – If you do take something with no intention of eating it, don’t trash it at the office.
 If something has been purchased explicitly for you (e.g., the commenter’s story of the special cupcake for the intern), don’t trash it — at least not in the office.
 Instead, explain that you’re looking forward to eating it later, and then take it home and give it to your roommate/trash it/freeze it for later.
 If it’s large enough to share with other people in the office, cut a portion for yourself to “take home,” and then gracefully share it with others in your office — put it on a plate with a note that acknowledges the kindness of the person who gifted you with the food.
 “Amazing cake by Kat — please feel free to enjoy!”

-Readers, what do you think about food at the office — what have been your best ways to avoid eating unwanted food while also being polite?
+Readers, what do you think about cupcakes and the office — what have been your best ways to avoid eating unwanted food while also being polite?
 Is there a “snack culture” in your office?
 How do YOU say no to food pushers at the office?